yangshun/tech-interview-handbook/contents/algorithms/graph.md

 def bfs(matrix, method):
   def add_neighbours(store, current_point):
     visited.add(current_point)
-    # Add even invalid points because they will be filtered out by passAllConditions
     for direction in directions:
     new_x, new_y = current_point[0] + direction[0], current_point[1] + direction[1]
     # Adding from the right side for both queue and stack